Loki-Astari/geeky-nextjs/content/posts/Vector-TheOtherStuff.md

 * front() const
 * back() const

 Member access to a vector should be very efficient.
-As a result normally range checks are not performed on member access, i.e. the user is expected to make sure that the method preconditions have been met before calling the method.
+As a result, normally range checks are not performed on member access, i.e., the user is expected to make sure that the method preconditions have been met before calling the method.
 This results in very efficient access to the members of a `Vector`.
-This is not normally a problem because index ranges are normally checked as part of a loop range as long as these are validated against the size of the array it does not need to be validated again.
+This is not usually a problem because index ranges are normally checked as part of a loop range; as long as these are validated against the size of the array, it does not need to be validated again.

-For Loop Vector Access
+#### For Loop Vector Access
 ```c
 Vector<T>   d = getData();
 for(int loop = 0; loop < d.size(); ++loop)